49th Annual General Meeting / 49e Assemblée Générale Annuelle

 Every year we look forward to our annual conference as an important time to connect, share and learn together.
-This year, due to the ongoing COVID-19 pandemic, our planning and conference is going virtual.
+This year, due to the ongoing COVID-19 pandemic, our planning and conference went virtual.
 Thank you to Janna and her conference team for their planning, and execution of our conference.
 Please communicate with the Conference team with your feedback.

-For forty-eight years, the Ontario Association of Library Technicians/Association des bibliotechniciens de l’Ontario has been a source of initiative and innovation for library technicians of the province.
+For forty-nine years, the Ontario Association of Library Technicians/Association des bibliotechniciens de l’Ontario has been a source of initiative and innovation for library technicians of the province.
 The Association and the membership have been called upon to give their skills, time and energy to: